-G. Corridor Preservation associated with the 4-lane On-alignment Alternative
+G. Corridor Preservation Associated with 4-lane On-alignment Alternative (Part of the Preferred Alternative)

-Corridor Preservation associated with the 4-lane On-alignment Alternative would include preservation of land for the possible future 4-lane highway expansion.
+Corridor preservation associated with the 4-lane On-alignment Alternative would include preservation of right of way needed for additional transportation improvements, which are described further in Section 2.5.
 If proposed improvements associated with the corridor preservation are implemented, two subdivisions along the corridor would require access modifications.
-Also, the residents located on south County W could be directed on a new roadway to the proposed interchange at County W north.
-The subdivision residents south of County A, including all residents on Plank Road, could be routed to County A to access WIS 23.
+Also, the residents located on County W south could be directed on a new roadway to the proposed interchange at County W north.
+The subdivision residents south of County A, including all residents on Plank Road, could be routed to County A for access to WIS 23.
 Plank Road could have its access removed from both WIS 23 connections, and Sugarbush Road could become a grade separation.
 This corridor preservation could affect the manufactured home community located on Plank Circle.
 The manufactured home community, consisting of 18 residences, currently has direct access to WIS 23 via Plank Road.
-If proposed improvements associated with the Corridor Preservation are constructed, the manufactured home park community's accesses to WIS 23 would be rerouted to County A. Figure 4.7 B-1.5 illustrates possible access changes around County A associated with Corridor Preservation associated with the 4-lane On-alignment Alternative.
+If proposed improvements associated with corridor preservation are constructed, the manufactured home community's accesses to WIS 23 would be rerouted to County A. In the future, if WisDOT determines that transportation improvements are needed within these preserved areas, subsequent environmental documentation would be prepared to evaluate a range of alternatives and associated impacts and costs.

+Figure 4.7 B-1.5 illustrates possible access changes around County A included in the corridor preservation associated with the 4-lane On-alignment Alternative.